wp-plugins/si-contact-form/readme.txt

 No setting necessary, it just works.

 == Changelog ==

+= 1.6.2 =
+- (11 Sep 2009) - Added new feature in options: "Enable checking DNS records for the domain name when checking for a valid E-mail address."
+It looks for any of the following: A record, a CNAME record, or MX record.(enabled by default).
+- Updated FAQ

 = 1.6.1 =
 - (11 Sep 2009) - Fixes error if you are upgrading from prior version: Fatal error: Call to a member function `si_contact_migrate()` on a non-object in si-contact-form.php on line 1461